Maintenance Solar Panels

 Sun Tzu said the first rule of warfare is to know thy enemy, so who are the mischievous culprits waging an unholy war on your panels.
 Let’s meet these offenders:

 • Birds - I have no ill-will towards our feathery friends; however, you get a flock of those suckers perched above your brand spanking new solar system voiding their bowels, you are going to have trouble.
 Bird poo, in particular, is a shit time for your panels because, as you may have learned from our guide to solar system components, in Australia, more often than not, the panels are arranged in strings.
 So if a magpie fires up the fecal power plant on one of your beautiful panels blocking some solar cells, expect all the panels on that string to also be down.
-Cureall Pest Control have some great advice on how to bird proof your roof, and stop birds from nesting amongst your solar.
+Cureall Pest Control have some great advice on how to bird proof your roof, and stop birds from nesting amongst your solar panels.

 • Dust - For the most part, dust is a non-issue if you live in the city; the little dust that would land on your panels both doesn’t have a significant impact (~1-2%) on system efficiency, and also typical pitch of your roof, and our friend the rain usually takes care of this one.
 However, if you own flat panels, this is going to be a more serious conversation (as google found out in their groundbreaking field test that showed manual cleaning of their flat panels doubled the efficiency overnight!).
 So city slickers, you can turn off your brain for this one.
 But you country folk, our who are surrounded by our iconic red dirt, dust can really impact on the overall performance of your system.

 • Grime - no, I’m not suggesting the British hip-hop community is having an impact on solar panel arrays.
 Grime, I’m talking about oils, industrial air pollutants, discharge from car braking systems, pollution, that kind of thing.
-Kipp & Zonen recently published a whitepaper that explores this grimy issue in geographic, economic and technical factors.
-The whitepaper shows that the build up of grime happens on arrays close to local factories, so city folk beware if you are close to high traffic areas or industrial areas, grime can and will build upon your system.
-Typically this is slightly more difficult to clean, but don’t worry, you are in safe hands; you don’t need to be a rocket scientist to resolve this dilemma; we will break it down for you below.
+Kipp & Zonen recently published a white paper that explores this grimy issue in geographic, economic and technical factors.
+The white paper shows that the build up of grime happens on arrays close to local factories, so city folk beware if you are close to high traffic areas or industrial areas, grime can and will build upon your system.
+Typically, this is slightly more difficult to clean, but don’t worry, you are in safe hands; you don’t need to be a rocket scientist to resolve this dilemma; we will break it down for you below.

 What is the best way to clean solar panels?